Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Introduction

-Our key insight for efficiently learning LFOMs is to leverage memory-augmented Transformers, known as \textbf{Memformers}~\citep{wu2020memformer, xu2021transformer}, which retain intermediate attention values across layers.
-This memory can enable them to store past gradients, facilitating the execution of advanced first-order methods such as conjugate gradient descent and momentum methods.
-The same mechanism allows Memformers to implement more general LFOMs.
+Toward showing how Transformers can (efficiently) capture all LFOMs, our key insight is to consider memory-augmented Transformers, known as \emph{Memformers}~\citep{wu2020Memformer, xu2021transformer}, which retain intermediate attention values across layers.
+This memory enables Memformers to store past gradients, and facilitates efficient mimicking of first-order methods such as conjugate gradient descent and momentum methods, that also use past gradients.

+One may ask: \bemph{What does it mean to ``learn'' an optimization algorithm?} For us, it refers to two key aspects:

+1.~\bemph{Expressivity.} The Memformer can perform iterations of LFOMs in its forward pass, under a suitable choice of parameters.
+Thus, the architecture and parameterization are \emph{sufficiently expressive} to simulate LFOMs.

+2.~\bemph{Trainability.} The Memformer's parameters can be trained on random linear regression tasks.
+Then, using these learned parameters (which are shared across all in-context data samples), the Memformer can execute ``CGD-like'' and ``LFOM-like'' iterations during a forward pass. (\emph{cf.}~Section~\ref{sec:memformers_LFOM})

-While unconditional learning of gradient methods remains out of reach, we build on related work demonstrating that Transformers can learn gradient descent in the context of linear regression tasks~\citep{garg2022can, akyurek2022learning, von2023transformers, ahn2024transformers, zhang2024trained}.
-Inspired by these findings, and extending the work of~\citep{ahn2024transformers}, we conduct a theoretical analysis of the loss landscape for memory-augmented linear Transformers that omit softmax activation~\citep{schlag2021linear, von2023transformers, ahn2024transformers}.
+While far from unconditional learning of GD, the above two aspects of learning follow a large body of work on how Transformers learn GD in context~\citep{garg2022can, akyurek2022learning, von2023transformers, ahn2024transformers, zhang2024trained}.
+Inspired by these works, and extending the work of \citet{ahn2024transformers}, we study ``learning'' by analyzing the loss landscape for memory-augmented \emph{Linear Transformers} that omit softmax activations~\citep{schlag2021linear, von2023transformers, ahn2024transformers}.